DataRecce/recce-documentation/docs/docs/get-started.md

 - `target/` - dbt artifacts for your development branch

 #### Prepare artifacts for the `base` environment
-For most data warehouses, you can download the artifafcts from the codebase of your main branch.
+For most data warehouses, you can download the artifacts generated from the codebase of your main branch.
 You don't need to re-run the whole production in your local.

 However, if you use duckdb, you need to generate the artifacts for the base environment.
 Checkout the `main` branch of your project and generate the required artifacts into `target-base`.
 You can skip `dbt build` if this environment already exists.